Graduate Teaching Assistants & University Fellows

 James "Kent" Pugh

-Kent is a first-year master's student and teaching assistant for Dr. Derrick Brooms and and his 210 course, as well as a resarch assistant for Dr. Robin Högnäs.
+Kent is a third-year doctoral student and a teaching assistant for Dr. Mark Austin's SOC 201 Introduction to Sociology course.
 Kent grew up in Menifee County in Eastern Kentucky and attended Berea College where he received a bachelors of arts degree in sociology with minors in history and Appalachian studies in May 2012.
 His main interest areas are poverty, work and labor and Appalachian studies.
 However, his interest areas have not been limited to the world of academia; he has been an activist on including issues related to LGBTQ community, Mountain Top Coal Removal and in the Occupy Wall Street protests.
 He has also traveled extensively in Eastern Europe and Uganda in Central Africa.
-He is currently working on a masters in sociology with plans to work towards a Ph.D.

 firstname.lastname@example.org | (502) 852-8045 | Lutz 115